Reckless Driving Accidents

 Reckless driving does not just result in a traffic ticket.
 A conviction means mandatory jail time of between 5 and 90 days, a fine of $25 to $100 for a first offense, or both.
 The potential imprisonment period for second and subsequent convictions is between 10 and 180 days.
 The fine can be as high as $1,000.

 How a Criminal Reckless Driving Case Can Affect Your Claim

 If the defendant is facing a reckless driving charge and is ultimately convicted of that offense, this can help your case.
 You can benefit from knowing the type of evidence that the prosecutor introduced to secure the conviction and try to use it on your case, too.

 Since a criminal conviction requires a higher burden of proof than a civil matter, a conviction can serve as direct evidence of the defendant’s guilt.
 Additionally, a criminal conviction may make punitive damages available for your case, which are special damages intended to punish the defendant for particularly egregious behavior.

 How Parnall Law Firm, Can Help After a Reckless Driving Car Accident

 Were you hurt in a reckless driving accident?
 Then, call Bert.
-Parnall Law Firm has represented Albuquerque and Central New Mexico clients since 1997 who have been injured in all types of car accidents, including accidents caused by reckless driving, speeding, poor road conditions, distracted driving, and other negligent behavior.
+Parnall Law Firm, LLC has represented Albuquerque and Central New Mexico clients since 1997 who have been injured in all types of car accidents, including accidents caused by reckless driving, speeding, poor road conditions, distracted driving, and other negligent behavior.
 You can count on us to aggressively and tenaciously pursue justice for you.
 Contact us today to get started on your case.